geraintpalmer/SAS-R/LabSheets/Week_03.md

 10. **TICKABLE** All of the data we handle with variables, lists and dictionaries lives in the 'memory' of a computer when our python code is running.
 When the program stops running the data is lost.
 There will be occasions when we want to write our data to a file on the hard drive of a computer (so that it is always available even when we turn the computer off).

     To do this we need Python to open a file (usually a basic text file), write strings to the text file and then close the file.
-The following code opens (or creates a) text file in 'write mode' (that's what the `w` is for) and write the number 1 to 10 to it:
+The following code opens (or creates a) text file in 'write mode' (that's what the `w` is for) and writes the numbers 1 to 10 to it:

     ~~~{.python}
     textfile = open('mytextfile.txt', 'w')